MIT-Senseable-City-Lab/octopus-documentation/docs/run/case2.md

 ## Introduction

-In this tutorial we will show how to deploy and adapt a mobile octopus while collecting air quality data!
+In this tutorial, we will show how to deploy and adapt a mobile octopus while collecting air quality data!

 :::warning